maykel-oropeza/poc-wynn-resorts/README.md

 - [Vitest](https://vitest.dev/) setup with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro)
 - ESLint setup with [eslint-config-mantine](https://github.com/mantinedev/eslint-config-mantine)

+## Installation

+Before starting, you need to have Node.js and npm (Node Package Manager) installed on your computer.
+If you don't have them yet, you can download and install Node.js from https://nodejs.org.
+Installing Node.js will also install npm. the project uses node v22.11.0

+you can do so with the `npm install` command.
+This installs all the dependencies listed in the package.json file.

 ## npm scripts

 ### Build and dev scripts